edgeandnode/contracts-challenge/README.md

 ## Challenge 1
 ### Setup a project and create a contract

 DAIPool provides a service where people can deposit DAI and they will receive weekly rewards.
 Users must be able to take out their deposits along with the accrued rewards at any time.
-Rewards are created from a manual deposit by the DAIPool team each week.
+Rewards are deposited into the pool by the DAIPool team each week (i.e. it is a trusted setup).

 Design and code a contract for DAIPool, take all the assumptions you need to move forward.